jeanimal/heuristica/README.md

 ## Predicting the fitted data

-To see a model's predictions, we give it two rows and the fitted model to the `predictPair` function.
-It outputs 1 when it selects the first row passed to it and -1 when it selects the second row passed to it.
+To see a model's predictions, we use the `predictPair` function.
+It takes two rows of data-- which together comprise a "row pair"-- and the fitted model.  `predictPair` outputs three possible values:

+* 1 predicst the first row passed to it
+* -1 predicts the second row passed to it.
+* 0 is a guess.

 In Bowen vs. Collins, it outputs 1, meaning it predicts Bowen has a higher dropout rate.
 In Bowen vs. Fenger, it outputs -1, meaning it predicts Fenger has a higher dropout rate.

 ```r
 predictPair(subset(schools, Name=="Bowen"), subset(schools, Name=="Collins"), ttb)